nanoporetech/megalodon/docs/model_training.rst

 In order to create a sequence variant calbration file, run ``megalodon/scripts/generate_ground_truth_variant_llr_scores.py`` followed by ``megalodon/scripts/calibrate_variant_llr_scores.py``.
 The optional ``--out-pdf`` provides visualization of the likelihood ratio score correction.

+# TODO: move modbase training to a new docs page
-For modified bases a ground truth containing known modified reference sites as well as known canonical base sites is required.
+For modified bases, a ground truth containing known modified reference sites as well as known canonical base sites is required.
 Similarly to sequence variant calibration, a modified base calibration file is created by running ``megalodon/scripts/generate_ground_truth_mod_llr_scores.py`` followed by ``megalodon/scripts/calibrate_mod_llr_scores.py``.
 It is recommended that modified base calibration sites be specified by passing a CSV flie containing the known modified and canonical sites.
-Modified base ground truths can also be specified by passing a control sample as well as specifying a prefix for all modified base reference mappings.
+Modified base ground truths can also be specified by passing a control sample.

-Currently the per-read text output is required to compute calibration files.
+When a control sample is specified all sites in the first sample are assumed to be modified.

-In the future, calibration files will be able to be computed from the database files to avoid I/O issues surrounding text file output.
+Calibration files are computed from the database files, so there is no need to output per-read text files for calibration.